-Based on these results, the Company reached a significant milestone with the January 4, 2022 announcement of a maiden Mineral Resource Estimate for Wenot.
-P&E Consulting Ltd. as the independent technical consultants, or Qualified Person ("QP"), subsequently filed the NI 43-101 report on www.sedar.com on February 18, 2022.
+The Wenot drill results were compiled and modelled by the exploration team.
+Based on these results, the Company reached a significant milestone with the January 4, 2022 announcement of an Initial Mineral Resource Estimate for the Wenot deposit.
+P&E Consulting Ltd. as independent technical consultants, or Qualified Person ("QP"), subsequently filed the NI 43-101 report on www.sedar.com on February 18, 2022, with a Mineral Resource Estimate consisting of: